1. first contact

 If the legal paperwork is not complete, we may need another meeting to finalise it.

 I upload the legal details to the Registry of Births Deaths and Marriages online

-You can keep in contact with me via your space on my website, or via email, text, skype, whichever suits you.
+You can keep in contact with me via phone, text, skype, or email whichever suits you.

 I will create a draft of your ceremony from all your ideas and your love story.

 We can adapt and change it as much (or as little) as you like, until it’s perfect.